River-Mochi/CS2-Templates/README.md

 ├─ Mod.cs
 ├─ GatedSystem.cs             # optional helper (gameplay gating + one-shot hook)
 ├─ Systems/
-│  └─ ExampleSystem.cs        # sample system that inherits the helper
+│  └─ ExampleSystem.cs        # sample system that does the "main thing" you made this mod for ├─ Settings/
-├─ Settings/
 │  └─ Setting.cs
 ├─ Locale/
-│  └─ LocaleEN.cs
+│  └─ LocaleEN.cs            # English strings to display in the Options menu
 ├─ .editorconfig
 ├─ .gitattributes
 ├─ .gitignore